lereedjr/beer_project/README.md

 # Description
-This dataset contained 73861 observations and 23 variables.
+This dataset contained 73861 observations, and 23 variables of quantitative qualities of beer recipees.